MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-exploratory.md

 ### Upgrade users from Teams Exploratory

-You must have admin privileges to upgrade users from Teams Exploratory.
+You must have admin privileges to move users from a Teams Exploratory license to a paid Teams license.
 For more information, see [Upgrade users from the Teams Exploratory trial](upgrade-from-teams-exploratory.md).

+You can also cancel users' Teams Exploratory licenses.
+For more information, see [Remove a Teams Exploratory license](#remove-a-teams-exploratory-license).

 > [!NOTE]
-> If the Teams Exploratory license ends and a user isn't immediately upgraded to a subscription that includes Teams, they lose access to Teams, OneDrive, and Sharepoint after a 30-day grace period.
+> If the Teams Exploratory license ends and a user isn't immediately moved to a subscription that includes Teams, they lose access to Teams, OneDrive, and Sharepoint after a 30-day grace period.
 After another 30 days, the associated Teams, OneDrive, and SharePoint data is deleted.
 The user still exists in Azure Active Directory.
 >
 > Once a new license is assigned to the user to enable Teams functionality again, all content will still exist if the user is added within the grace period time frame.